mlibrary/campus-maps/modules/contrib/geocoder/README.md

 * The **geocoder_field** module adds the ability to setup Geocode operations on entity insert & edit operations among specific fields types so as field Geo formatters, using all the available Geocoder Provider Plugins and Output Geo Formats (via Dumpers).
+It also enables the File provider/formatter functionalities for Geocoding valid Exif Geo data present into JPG images;
-* The **geocoder_geofield** module provides integration with Geofield (module/field type) and the ability to both use it as target of Geocode or source of Reverse Geocode with the other fields;
+* The **geocoder_geofield** module provides integration with Geofield (module/field type) and the ability to both use it as target of Geocode or source of Reverse Geocode with the other fields.
+It also enables the provider/formatter functionalities for Geocoding valid GPX, KML and GeoJson data present into files contents;
 * The **geocoder_address** module provides integration with Address (module/field type) and the ability to both use it as target of Reverse Geocode or source of Geocode with the other fields;